 Wei-Jin Dai, CEO and president at Vivante, concurs: "Vivante's GC Series GPU technology is powering the next generation of both ultra-high performance and cost-driven SoCs powering upcoming mobile phones/tablets, home entertainment and other mass market consumer electronic products.
 Carbon models are enabling many of Vivante's licensees to model their SoC systems.
 We are delighted to partner with Carbon to serve the requirements of our mutual customers for system modeling."

 Carbon IP Exchange is available today from Carbon Design Systems and accessed through the participating IP supplier.
 The web portal is found at: www.carbonipexchange.com.

 About Carbon Design Systems

 Carbon Design Systems connects hardware and software teams with a unified virtual platform that offers 100% accuracy for architectural analysis and performance analysis, and hundreds of MIPs performance for pre-silicon firmware and software development.
-Solutions are based on open industry standards, including SystemC, IP-XACT, Verilog, VHDL, OSCI TLM, MDI, SCML, CASI, CADI and CAPI.
-Carbon's customers are systems, semiconductor, and IP companies that focus on wireless, networking, and consumer electronics.
+Its solutions are based on open industry standards, including SystemC, IP-XACT, Verilog, VHDL, OSCI TLM, MDI, SCML, CASI, CADI and CAPI.
+Systems, semiconductor and IP companies rely on Carbon products for a range of applications that wireless, networking, and consumer electronics.
 Carbon is headquartered at 125 Nagog Park, Acton, Mass., 01720.
 Telephone: (978) 264-7300.
 Facsimile: (978) 264-9990.
 Email: email@example.com.
 Website: www.carbondesignsystems.com.